bacontime/blog-mirror/media/boardgames.md

 These are games which are marked as "owned" on my BGG account, but which aren't present on my shelf.
-These may games at my parents' house back in Kansas, or they may be items like Spades which aren't distinct games.
+These may games at my parents' house back in Kansas, or they may be items like Spades which don't have distinct game boxes.

 | Name | rating | minP | maxP | weight | wordy |
 |:--|:-:|:-:|:-:|:-:|:-:|